 Self regulation is a key component of emotional intelligence.
 Learn to manage emotions and reactions, improve your emotional intelligence, and what to do if you're offered a marshmallow.

-Self regulation, or self management, is the key to our ability to manage change and stressful situations.
+Self management is the key to our ability to manage change and stressful situations.

 Stephen Covey emphasizes that you and I have response-ability - the ability to choose our response to any situation.